Men’s mental health is an important yet often overlooked health concern.

 Some of the most prevalent mental health conditions among men are:

 Depression is characterized by a persistent low mood that interferes with everyday functioning.
-Worldwide, it is one of the most common mental health disorders.
+Worldwide, it is one of the most common mental health conditions.

 Anxiety disorders are characterized by intense and uncontrollable feelings of fear and worry.